fardarter/docker-express/README.md

 ### Run

-`node app.js`
+`node server.js`

 Visit http://localhost:8080 in your browser

 ### Tests

-To run tests, run `npm run jest` in the console at root.
+To run tests, run `npm run test` in the console at root.

 ### High level application requirements